hvillamardev/hvillamardev/README.md

 I am a Full-Stack Software Engineer with 6+ years of experience in the Design, Development, Integration and Implementation of Technological Solutions and IT Project Management with the use of Agile Methodologies and Lean Approaches.
 I have experience in Team Leadership in the areas of Innovation, Software Architecture and Projects in IIot and AI Technologies.

-* 🌍  I'm based in Guayaquil - Ecuador
+* 🌍  I'm based in Guayaquil, Ecuador
 * 🖥️  See my portfolio at [hvillamardev](http://hvillamardev.netlify.app/)
 * 🧠  I'm learning Artificial Intelligence
 * 🤝  I'm open to collaborating on Web, IoT and AI projects